sitara-systems/sitara-asio/README.md

 A wrapper to simplify using the ASIO library in openFrameworks.

 ## Requirements
-This addon unfortunately does *NOT* work with the project generator, due to ofxAsio being a header-only library and oddities with how the project generators adds libraries.

-You'll need to point your IDE to the ASIO library in the `libs/` folder.
-There is a property sheet in the `config` folder that will do this for you in Visual Studio.
-What this property sheet does is:

-* Add `ASIO_STANDLONE` to the PreProcessor definitions so ASIO compiles properly without boost.
-* Make sure `asio-1.10.6\include` and `$(OF_ROOT)\addons\ofxAsio\src` is added to your include paths.

-After doing this, you'll need to add all files in `ofxAsio\src` to your project to be compiled.
+To use this add-on, use the projector generator.
+The one trick is that you'll then manually have to *remove* the `libs` folder from the project, so that your compiler doesn't try to compile the headers.
+Once you've created a project, use the `asio.props` property sheet in `config/` to set up your compiler properly.

-This addon has been tested with openFrameworks v0.9.1
+This library has been tested with Visual Studio 2015 and openFrameworks v0.9.1

 ## Usage
 * `Endpoint` is the combination of an ip address and a port number.
 This represents the destination for datagrams.